 Staff, faculty, and students work together to ensure that Berkeley Haas is a welcoming environment for everyone.

-At Berkeley Haas, we see diversity in MBA programs as a source of strength, of innovative ideas, creative accomplishment, and as an opportunity for growth.
+At Berkeley Haas, we see diversity in MBA programs as a source of strength, innovative ideas, and creative accomplishment as well as an opportunity for growth.
 We know that welcoming difference is the heart of inclusion.

 You will share your MBA experience with students who champion causes they believe in, express their own perspectives, and respect views different from their own.

-When our students Question the Status Quo, they find ways to make a difference for the community, founding endeavors such as the Gender Equity and the Race Inclusion initiatives and contributing to a class made up of 40 percent women, 29 percent US minority students, and 39 percent international students.
+Our students embrace Question the Status Quo, finding ways to make a difference for the community, founding endeavors such as the Gender Equity and the Race Inclusion initiatives and contributing to a class made up of 40 percent women, 29 percent US minority students, and 39 percent international students.

 Experience the Berkeley Haas approach to inclusion at our Diversity Symposium, held each fall.
 We welcome prospective students to meet alumni and members of our affinity clubs, and to participate in workshops with members of our Admissions, Financial Aid, and Career Management teams.
 This daylong event on campus is preceded by an evening reception in San Francisco.Learn More About the Diversity Symposium